Citizens Invoking the US Constitution

 Why are cities and counties receiving an Invocation of the US Constitution?

-With voting in districts, we are not each other’s equals.
+With voting in districts, we are not each other’s equals, we are not free in the outcome.
 The State and local governments segregated voters first, made them equals only after they got separated into districts, and as a result our elections can then not deliver us equal representation.

-Democracy is not a system of the majority of voters receiving representation and the minority (up to 49.99% of the voters) receiving nothing.
+Democracy is not a system of the majority of voters receiving representation and the minority (up to 49.99% of the voters) receiving nothing they wanted.
 That is not voter equality.
 What is fine for a mayoral election is not fine for selecting our councils and boards.

 Restrictions put in place for Federal elections are not described in the US Constitution for State or local elections.
 To the contrary: What is described for State and local elections is that we are a free and empowered people, liberated from unnecessary governmental overreach.
 The Federal level is restricted; the other levels should not be restricted, per the US Constitution.